-New York explosion an 'intentional act'; investigators search for evidence
+New York blast 'obviously an act of terrorism,' governor says

 New York (CNN)Hours after an explosion injured 29 people in a Manhattan neighborhood, police were scouring the area for evidence Sunday as they tried to pinpoint exactly what -- and who -- caused the blast.

 New York City Mayor Bill de Blasio called the explosion Saturday night "an intentional act."
-But he told reporters there was no evidence tying it to terrorism.
+But he told reporters there was no evidence tying it to known terrorism groups.

 "There's no specific and credible threat against New York City at this time from any terror organization," he said.

-Authorities believe the blast, which shook New York's Chelsea neighborhood and sent panicked people scrambling for cover, was caused by an explosive device in or near a dumpster, a law enforcement source told CNN.
+Authorities believe the blast was caused by an explosive device in or near a dumpster, a law enforcement source told CNN.

 The explosion occurred at 23rd Street and 6th Avenue.
 A few blocks away, investigators found one possible clue: a pressure cooker, with dark-colored wiring protruding, connected by silver duct tape to what appears to be a cellphone, officials said.